 Kathleen C. Fraser

-My research is in the area of natural language processing (NLP) and artificial intelligence (AI).
-I'm particularly interested in issues related to ethical AI and AI safety, including bias and fairness, social stereotypes, deception, manipulation, and model evaluation.
-A large part of my research also focuses on NLP for healthcare, particularly the detection of early signs of cognitive impairment from speech and language features.
+My research is in natural language processing and artificial intelligence with a focus on ethical AI and AI safety, including bias and fairness, social stereotypes, deception, manipulation, and model evaluation.
+A large part of my work also applies NLP to healthcare, detecting early signs of cognitive impairment from speech and language.

 Feel free to get in touch for more information or possible collaboration.